ecuber/mathexpo/docs/GUIDE.md

 }
 ```

-Again, I'm not sure why it's like this, but the numeric values of all the sliders are stored separately from the slider object itself in the `mathSymbols` section.
+Again, I'm not sure why, but the numeric values of all the sliders are stored separately from the slider object itself in the `mathSymbols` section.
 The key has to correspond with an existent object in `mathSymbols`.

 ### Using the Component